GiftFlow/gfDocs/README.txt

 Hello!

+This repo is up live at code.giftflow.org for you to browse.
+The goal is to keep all documentation relevant to GiftFlow in one easily accesible place.
+If you can think of anything that needs adding please let us know.

 This repo is a collection of documentation that should be helpful for working on a GiftFlow project.

 We have the documentation guides for CodeIgniter as well as a map of GiftFlow use cases